manuGil/GitCoDev/README.md

 # GitCoDev
-a curriculum for a short course on *Version Control and collaboratie Development for Research Software*.
+A curriculum for a short course on **Version Control and collaboratie Development for Research Software**.

 ## Installation